"Rainbow" design Octopus Card is the standard On-loan Adult Octopus Card

 ADULT - Price HK$150 representing a deposit* of HK$50 and an initial stored value of HK$100.

-CHILD (CONCESSION ELIGIBILTY AGE 3-11) - Price HK$70 representing a deposit* of HK$50 and an initial stored value of HK$20
+CHILD (ELIGIBILTY FOR CONCESSIONS AGE 3-11, see note* below) - Price HK$70 representing a deposit* of HK$50 and an initial stored value of HK$20

-ELDER (AGE FOR CONCESSION ELIGIBILTY WITH ELDER OCTOPUS CARD IS 65) - Price HK$70 representing a deposit* of HK$50 and an initial stored value of HK$20.
+ELDER (AGE FOR CONCESSION ELIGIBILTY VARIES BETWEEN TRANSPORT OPERATORS, see note* below) - Price HK$70 representing a deposit* of HK$50 and an initial stored value of HK$20.

 On-Loan Elder Octopus Card

 * NOTE RE CONCESSIONARY FARE ELIGIBILITY - Eligibility criteria in respect of concessionary On-loan Octopus Card (Child and Elder) relates to USE of card, not loan of card.
 There is no age restriction for loan of the card and no personal identification is required to obtain the card.
 Child and Elder Octopus Cards are transferable and any concessionary Octopus Card can be used to obtain a concessionary fare for which the user is eligible (ie the card does not have to be the one loaned to the user).
 Age of eligibility for concessions can vary between transport operators eg the main franchised bus operators allow half-price fare for children up to and including age 11 but children up to age 4 to travel free when accompanied by an adult and not occupying a seat.
 MTR allows children up to and including age 2 to travel free and half-price fare for children 3-11.
 Uniformed staff of transport operators have the right to require passengers using concessionary cards to produce ID with proof of age if requested.